codeadd/codebug/README.md

 - Matplotlib http://matplotlib.org

-> :info: This project was testes on Linux (Manjaro, Fedora, Ubuntu y OpenSuse specifically), but it has an acceptable performance in Windows 10.
+> :information_source: This project was testes on Linux (Manjaro, Fedora, Ubuntu y OpenSuse specifically), but it has an acceptable performance in Windows 10.

 ### Preview